Jurisdiction

-Jurisdiction (from Latin 'law' + 'declaration') is the legal term for the legal authority granted to a legal entity to enact justice.
-In federations like the United States, areas of jurisdiction apply to local, state, and federal levels.
+Jurisdiction (from Latin juris 'law' and dictio 'speech' or 'declaration') is the legal term for the legal authority held by a legal entity to enact justice.
+Jurisdiction is rarely claimed to be complete: rather it is limited for example by geography, subject matter, or other factor.
+It is only within the scope (inside the limits) of such jurisdiction that, for example, the parties to a dispute have standing to bring the matter (a legal question) before a judge, who has power (or 'jurisdiction') to decide it authoritatively.

+A "jurisdiction" can also be understood as a category name for any separate polity legally constituted as such — for any government with legislative and other legal power over a particular territory, whether that area is a nation state or some smaller region.
+Thus, Australia, Arizona, North Yorkshire and New York City are each "a jurisdiction".
+In federations like the United States, jurisdiction in this polity sense applies at multiple levels (e.g., local, state, and national/federal).

-Jurisdiction draws its substance from international law, conflict of laws, constitutional law, and the powers of the executive and legislative branches of government to allocate resources to best serve the needs of society.
+Jurisdiction draws its substance from international law, conflict of laws, constitutional law, and is often thought to include the powers of the executive and legislative branches of government to pursue policies and allocate resources so as to best serve the needs of society.

 International dimension

 Generally, international laws and treaties provide agreements which nations agree to be bound to.
 Such agreements are not always established or maintained.
 Extraterritorial jurisdiction is exercised through three principles outlined in the UN charter.
 These are equality of states, territorial sovereignty and non-intervention.
-This raises the question of when can many states prescribe or enforce jurisdiction.
+This raises questions of when can many states prescribe or enforce jurisdiction.
 The Lotus case establishes two key rules to the prescription and enforcement of jurisdiction.
 The case outlines that jurisdiction is territorial and that a state may not exercise its jurisdiction in the territory of another state unless there is a rule that permits this.
 On that same note, states enjoy a wide measure of discretion to prescribe jurisdiction over persons, property and acts within their own territory unless there was a rule that prohibits this.